What's In This Article

 Technology Access Foundation

 Public Architecture assisted The Miller Hull Partnership in identifying the ways in which material reuse could be woven into TAF’s new industrial steel building.
 The results are visible everywhere, from decommissioned Seattle road signs as exterior cladding to an entry bridge made of wood beams salvaged from locally deconstructed housing.
-The reclaimed materials contributed to the beauty, character, and social and environmental sustainability of the project and it also supports TAF’s science education programs, with the building itself serving as a teaching tool.
+The reclaimed materials contributed to the beauty, character, and social and environmental sustainability of the project and it also supports TAF’s science education programs, with the modular school itself serving as a teaching tool.

 Do you have an amazing idea that Public Architecture could help with?
 Below are two examples of projects we are very interested in exploring but we are open to any possibilities that are worthwhile.
 Please contact us today to discuss your project.